 In 1971 we had signed to Apple records and the first time in a studio we recorded demos for The Beatles company.
-We did an 8 track demo with George Martin and Mal Evans as producers.
+We did an eight track demo with George Martin and Mal Evans as producers.
 I have a copy of the tracks, they have been cleaned up ready for further work.

 My first album was recorded in 1987, that was Full Circle.
 The studio was Baker Street in Jarrow.
 It was run by Howard Baker who used to be vocalist with Warbeck.

 I was playing a gig when my guitar touched the mic stand, next thing I knew I woke up in the hospital.
 There was a fault in the electrical system – I must have lit up like a Christmas tree.

 We were rehearsing for a gig at the Marquee club in London when my amp blew up.
-The Beatles roadie Mal Evans, sent our roadies round to Apple to pick up an amp.
+The Beatles roadie Mal Evans sent our roadies round to Apple to pick up an amp.
 They came back with John Lennon’s gear – a 200 watt Marshal amp and two Sunn cabinets.
-One of the cabinets had a revolving speaker, that was an insight into Johns sound.
+One of the cabinets had a revolving speaker, that was an insight into John’s sound.

 After my mother’s death I came out to Spain to clear my head, write a book and record a new album which I have now finished.
-My book is finished and is now being proof read and checked for grammar plus just waiting on the art work.
+My book is finished and is now being proofread and checked for grammar plus just waiting on the artwork.

 Music has been with me most of my life I hope it will still be there after everything and everyone has gone.

-Interview by Gary Alikivi April 2020.
+Interview by Alikivi April 2020.